sms-sudo/stratosci-dashboard/README.md

 * css

 ## Credit
-Project completed by Salwa Abdalla, Shirely Zhang, and Daniel Steinbok for Space Apps 2019.
+Project completed by Salwa Abdalla, Shirley Zhang, and Daniel Steinbok for Space Apps 2019.